-New students in Year 9 are supported by the Student Services Council with Orientation sessions in the first term.
-They meet with them in some tutor times and assist with their induction into the school.
-The new year 9 students are also assigned a Buddy from their Tutor Class.
+All students in Year 9 are supported by our Unity Leaders throughout the year.
+They meet with them in some tutor times and assist with them making connections All new year 9 students are also assigned a Buddy from their House and Academic Class.